ap2963389/Sentiment-Analysis-of-Movie-Reviews/README.md

 Please make sure to install the necessary libraries and download the GloVe word embeddings before running the project.

-## License
-This project is licensed under the [MIT License](https://github.com/Taha533/Sentiment-Analysis-of-IMDB-Movie-Reviews/blob/main/LICENSE).

-## Contributions
-Contributions to this project are welcome.
-If you would like.

 ## References

 If you find this project useful, consider referencing the following resources: